Captive Nations: Criticism

 Russian émigrés living in US, criticized P.L.
-86-90, because in speaking of "Russian communism" and "imperialistic policies of Communist Russia" this law by implication equated the terms "Russian", "Communist" and "Imperialist".
+86-90 because in speaking of "Russian communism" and the "imperialistic policies of Communist Russia" the law by implication equated the terms "Russian", "Communist", and "Imperialist".
 Specifically, the Congress of Russian Americans argued that P.L.
-86-90 was anti-Russian rather than anti-Communist since the list of "captive nations" did not include Russians, thus implying that the blame for the Communist crimes lies on the Russians as a nation, rather than just on the Soviet system.
-According to the Russian writer Andrei Tsygankov, the suggested reason for this is that the law was designed by Lev Dobriansky viewed by the Russian Americans as a Ukrainian nationalist.
+86-90 was anti-Russian rather than anti-Communist since the list of "captive nations" did not include Russians, thus implying that the blame for the Communist crimes lies on the Russians as a nation, rather than on the Soviet system.
+According to the Russian writer Andrei Tsygankov, the suggested reason for this is that the law was designed by Lev Dobriansky, viewed by many Russian Americans as a Ukrainian nationalist.
 Members of Congress have campaigned for nullification of the Captive Nations law.

-A group of American historians issued a statement stating that PL 86-90 was largely based on misinformation and committed the United States to aiding ephemeral "nations" such as Cossackia (Note: It's possible that Cossackia referred to the lands of not just the Don and Kuban Cossacks, but that of the Northern Caucasus as well.) and Idel-Ural.
+A group of American historians issued a statement stating that PL 86-90 was largely based on misinformation and committed the United States to aiding ephemeral "nations" such as Cossackia (Note: Cossackia may have referred to the lands of not just the Don and Kuban Cossacks, but that of the Northern Caucasus as well.) and Idel-Ural.

-Gregory P. Tschebotarioff, Stephen Timoshenko, Nicholas V. Riasanovsky, Gleb Struve, Nicholas Timasheff were among opponents of PL 86-90.
+Gregory P. Tschebotarioff, Stephen Timoshenko, Nicholas V. Riasanovsky, Gleb Struve, and Nicholas Timasheff were among vocal opponents of PL 86-90.

-In a 1959 news conference, the US president Dwight D. Eisenhower stated "Well, of course they don't admit there are any captive nations.
+In a 1959 news conference, President Eisenhower stated "Well, of course they don't admit there are any captive nations.
 They have their own propaganda.
 They present a picture to their own peoples, including the world, so far as they can, that we know is distorted and is untrue."

 Current vision

 American leaders continue the tradition of celebrating Captive Nations Week and each year issue a new version of the Proclamation.
 Contemporary Proclamations do not refer to particular nations or states.
-The latest US President to specify a list of countries with 'oppressive regimes' was George W. Bush, whose 2008 Proclamation mentioned Belarus and North Korea (in 1959 Belarus was denoted as White Ruthenia).
-George W. Bush characterized the leaders of the two countries as 'despots'.
+The latest US president to specify a list of countries with "oppressive regimes" was George W. Bush, whose last Proclamation, given in 2008, mentioned Belarus, (Note: In 1959 Belarus was denoted as White Ruthenia.)
+Burma, Cuba, Iran, North Korea, Sudan, Syria, and Zimbabwe.
+Bush characterized these countries' leaders as "despots".

-When declaring the July 2009 Captive Nations Week, President Barack Obama stated that while the Cold War was over, concerns raised by President Eisenhower remained valid.
+When declaring the July 2010 Captive Nations Week, President Barack Obama stated that while the Cold War was over, concerns raised by President Eisenhower remained valid.

-In his 2022 proclamation, President Biden named several officially communist countries (Cuba, North Korea and China) and a number of non-communist countries (Russia, Iran, Belarus, Syria, Venezuela and Nicaragua) as captive nations but did not mention two officially communist countries, Laos and Vietnam, the latter notably having better relations with the US.
+In his 2022 proclamation, President Joe Biden named several officially communist countries (Cuba, North Korea, and China) and several non-communist countries (Russia, Iran, Belarus, Syria, Venezuela and Nicaragua) among captive nations with "repressive regimes" but did not mention two officially communist countries, Laos and Vietnam, the latter notably having better relations with the US.